-The CY7C1163V18 is organized internally as four arrays of 256K x 18.
+The CY7C1143V18 is organized internally as four arrays of 256K x 18.
 Accesses are completed in a burst of four sequential 18-bit data words.
-Read operations are initiated by asserting RPS active at the rising edge of the positive input clock (K).
-The address presented to address inputs are stored in the Read address register.
-Following the next two K clock rises, the corresponding lowest order 18-bit word of data is driven onto the Q[17:0] using K as the output timing reference.
-On the subsequent rising edge of K, the next 18-bit data word is driven onto the Q[17:0].
-This process continues until all four 18-bit data words have been driven out onto $Q{[17:0]}$.
-The requested data is valid 0.45 ns from the rising edge of the Input clock K or K. In order to maintain the internal logic, each read access must be allowed to complete.
+Read operations are initiated by asserting RPS active at the rising edge of the Positive Input Clock (K).
+The address presented to Address inputs are stored in the read address register.
+Following the next two K clock rise, the corresponding lowest order 18-bit word of data is driven onto the Q[17:0] using K as the output timing reference.
+On the subsequent rising edge of K the next 18-bit data word is driven onto the Q[17:0].
+This process continues until all four 18-bit data words are driven out onto $Q{[17:0]}$.
+The requested data is valid 0.45 ns from the rising edge of the Input clock K or \overline{K} .
+To maintain the internallogic, each read access must be allowed to complete.
 Each read access consists of four 18-bit data words and takes two clock cycles to complete.
 Therefore, read accesses to the device cannot be initiated on two consecutive K clock rises.
 The internal logic of the device ignores the second read request.
-Read accesses can be initiated on every other K clock rise.
-Doing so pipelines the data flow such that data is transferred out of the device on every rising edge of the input clocks K and \overline{K} .
+Initiate read accesses on every other K clock rise.
+This pipelines the data flow such that data is transferred out of the device on every rising edge of the input clocks K and K.

-When the read port is deselected, the CY7C1163V18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the negative input clock (K).
-This allows for a seamless transition between devices without the insertion of wait states in a depth expanded memory.
+When the read port is deselected, the CY7C1143V18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the Positive Input Clock (K).
+This enables for a seamless transition between devices without the insertion of wait states in a depth expanded memory.